 You can deploy Greenplum Database without a single point of failure by mirroring components.
 The following sections describe the strategies for mirroring the main components of a Greenplum system.
 For a more detailed overview of Greenplum high availability features, see Overview of Greenplum Database High Availability.

-When you deploy your Greenplum Database system, you can configure mirror segment instances.
+When you deploy your Greenplum Database system, you can configure mirror segments.
 Mirror segments allow database queries to fail over to a backup segment if the primary segment becomes unavailable.
-The mirror segment is kept current by a transaction log replication process, which synchronizes the data between the primary and mirror instances.
-Mirroring is strongly recommended for production systems and required for VMware support.
+Mirroring is strongly recommended for production systemsand required for VMware support.

-As a best practice, the secondary (mirror) segment instance must always reside on a different host than its primary segment instance to protect against a single host failure.
-In virtualized environments, the secondary (mirror) segment must always reside on a different storage system than the primary.
+The secondary (mirror) segment must always reside on a different host than its primary segment to protect against a single host failure.
+In virtualized environments, the secondary (mirror) must always reside on a different storage system than the master.
 Mirror segments can be arranged over the remaining hosts in the cluster in configurations designed to maximize availability, or minimize the performance degradation when hosts or multiple primary segments fail.